| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> 'Q36324'

-Returns a string consisting of N space characters:
+SPACE(N) Returns a string consisting of Nspace characters:

 mysql> select SPACE(6);